-Hoi An was once an international trading port in the 17th and 18th centuries for ships coming in from Japan, China and the West.
+Hoi An was once an international trading port in the 17th and 18th centuries for ships coming in from Japan, China, and the West.
 Hoi An offers a glimpse into the well-preserved culture and heritage of Vietnam’s wealthiest city.
-Learn to cook at The Morning Glory cooking school as well as learn the delicate art of silk lantern making: a traditional art form that the Vietnamese have practiced for centuries.
-No visit to Hoi An would be complete without a ride in a coracle boat (round shape boat) through the mangroves and waterways.
+Learn to cook at The Morning Glory Cooking School as well as learn the delicate art of silk lantern making: a traditional art form that the Vietnamese have practiced for centuries.
+No visit to Hoi An would be complete without a ride in a coracle boat (round shaped boat) through the mangroves and waterways.
 Soak up the sun and enjoy the water with your friends on the picturesque beach of An Bang as you gaze out into the South China Sea.

 We fly into Nha Trang, a stunning resort city with shoreline to the east and surrounded on three other sides by picturesque mountains in the distance.
 This modern city offers remarkable promenades with a selection of boutiques and shops and a vast array of restaurants to choose from.
-Explore the Night Market and see the Long Son Pagoda.
+Relax and unwind at the Thap Ba Hot Springs, explore the local night market, and see the Long Son Pagoda.
 View the city from the back of a Cyclo, Nha Trang’s version of the rickshaw.
 SCUBA dive or snorkel in the Hon Mun Marine area.
 (For your safety, all SCUBA operators restrict participants with certain medical conditions.
 Please ask about your own circumstances if applicable.)

 Formerly known as Saigon, Ho Chi Minh City is the largest city in Vietnam and known for its French colonial-like architecture, labyrinth of small streets full of markets and shops, and for playing a crucial role in the turning point of the Vietnam War.
 Modern skyscrapers tower over temples that are centuries old.
 As your time in Vietnam winds down, we tour through the Cu Chi Tunnels which played an important role in South Vietnam’s strategy during the war.
 Pick up one more souvenir in the Ben Thanh Night Market before flying home.

-This colonial-style hotel, in the Old Quarter, is a welcoming and comfortable start to our adventure.
+This colonial-style hotel, in the Old Quarter, is a welcoming and comfortable start to our time in Vietnam.
 Rooms are air conditioned and have Wi-Fi.